ChrSchu90/PlatformIo.TCapChamp/README.md

 To do so you can define temperature areas and its power limit inside the UI.

 > **Note**
-> The first matching area will be uses (top to buttom).
-In case no responsable
+> The `Input Temperature` will be used to determine the area, this ensures that
+> temperature adjustments will not influence the power limits.

-> area will be found the output will be set to 0V (not active).
+The first matching area will be uses (top to buttom).
+In case no responsable area will be found the output will be set to 0V (not active).
-> If you like to define a default limit place the value inside the last area
-> with start 30°C and end -20°C and define specific areas above.
-> To deactivate areas set start and end temperature to the same value.
+If you like to define a default limit place the value inside the last area with start 30°C and end -20°C and define specific areas above.
+To deactivate areas set start and end temperature to the same value.

 <img src="Documentation/Screenshots/ExamplePowerLimit.jpg" alt="drawing" width="300" />